Arévalo: Commuting

-The highway A-6 unites Madrid with La Coruña and some of the population uses this transit system to commute to the main cities of the northwest peninsula.
+The highway A-6 unites Madrid with A Coruña and some of the population uses this transit system to commute to the main cities of the northwest peninsula.

 Also the train line Madrid-Hendaya has a stop in this town.
 From this line, the town is communicated thanks to its numerous regional trains with cities such as Madrid, Ávila, Medina del Campo, Valladolid, Burgos, Palencia, Vitoria and Santander.

 Economy

 Farming, cattle ranching, lumber industry, a small but powerful industrial sector and other businesses which are fundamentally based upon the processing of agriculture are the main forms of employment.

 Education

 There are 3 schools, C.P.
 La Moraña, C.P.
 Los Arevacos and el Amor de Dios, which operate in this district.
 Additionally there are 3 centers for secondary education, Los Salesianos, I.E.S Adaja y I.E.S Eulogio Florentino Sanz.